Search

 The truth

-Although vaccines are available to prevent the spread of hepatitis A and B, there isn’t one developed yet for hepatitis C. If you are living with hepatitis C, experts recommend that you get tested and vaccinated for hepatitis A and B
+There is no vaccine for hepatitis C. If you’re living with hepatitis C, experts recommend that you get tested and vaccinated for hepatitis A and hepatitis B.4

 The myth